 There are several bakeries, barbeque huts, pizza houses, Belizean and Mexican eateries, and fining dining restaurants.
 Dining at exclusive hotel restaurants or those with prime beach front locations can make a serious impression on your wallet as well as your waistline.
 Local eateries tend to be back from the beach and here you'll find the cheapest meal options, including burritos, rice and beans, and stews.

-If you're tired after your day's sightseeing or diving, you can just relax at your resort.
+If you're tired after your day's sightseeing or scuba diving, you can just relax at your resort.
 Most of them have good quality restaurants and bars where you can sample the local Belikin beer.

 The gift shops in San Pedro offer the usual suspects for upsetting the bank manager - art, jewelry, precious stones, local furniture and clothing, as well as Cuban cigars and local rum and spices.

 When buying any consumable in Belize, always check the product expiry date.
 Many shops have the annoying habit of selling goods that have passed their 'sell by' date.

 Walking and bicycles are the most popular forms of transport but if you're really in the holiday mode then renting a golf cart or taxi are both popular and easy enough.
 Speedboats can take you up the coast to the more remote parts of the island.